robdy/robdy.io/README.md

 Blog is built using [Gatsby](https://www.gatsbyjs.com/).
 I'm using [Netlify](https://netlify.com) to create build previews and deploy the website to [GitHub Pages](https://pages.github.com).

+Content is being managed by [Netlify CMS](https://www.netlifycms.org/).

 ## 🏗️ Deploy configuration
 Push changes to `src` branch.
-It'll be deployed via script `deploy.sh` to `master` and then visible on https://robdy.github.io.
+It'll be deployed via script `deploy.sh` to `master` and then visible on [robdy.github.io](https://robdy.github.io).
 Draft version is visible on Netlify.